Library

 The Library is a safe space and place for our students to discover their place in the world.
 Books and other resources, fiction and non-fiction, are representative of our student body, inclusive and diverse and supplement the curriculum and support personal growth.
 All students are encouraged to use the library and to make suggestions and share their experiences.

-We have recently launched a new Library Management system which will allow students access to the library catalogue in and out of school.
-They will be able to manage their account, create reading lists, post reviews and research topics.
-Staff will also be able to set up reading lists for students
+We have a Library Management system which allows students access to the library catalogue in and out of school.
+They can manage their account, create reading lists, post reviews and research topics.
+Staff will also be able to set up reading lists for students and subject specific pages.

 Competitions provide opportunities for challenging our students developing literacy skills and events and activities offer a fun focus on reading, writing and also illustrating.
 A new initiative this year is to develop the role of ‘Readers in Residence’.

-Our message to all students is, map in hand, courtesy of one of our students, start your journey today.
+So, map in hand, courtesy of one of our students, start your journey of pleasure and empowerment today.

 .